fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 Because working on this projects is just slightly better than listening to someone grind a fork against a chalkboard.
-When I push something to production, I feel the need to say a small prayer to my diety of choice.
+When I push something to production, I feel the need to say a small prayer to any diety willing to help.
 Lastly, all those late nights I have had to wake up to fix production issues are starting to wear me down so perhaps we can discuss what you mean when you say that the system isn't broken.